 Backing up is the process of copying data for future use in the event that the original data is lost, corrupted, or stolen.
 Additional copies of data are called backups.

-How can I backup my data?
+How can I back up my data?

-- Box is another great tool to backup your data.
-Students, Staff, and Faculty have 25GB of storage allocated to their accounts.
-Box is accessible though box.emerson.edu and signing in with your Emerson credentials along with Two Factor Authentication with Duo.
+- Box is another great tool for backing your data and is the only acceptable place for sensitive data.
+All students, staff, and faculty have 25 GB of storage allocated to their accounts.
+Go to box.emerson.edu and sign in with your Emerson credentials along with Duo two-factor authentication.

 Students, don't forget to read our guide on your account after graduation in order to learn more about how your access to these services changes when you graduate.